rid00z/FreshMvvm/README.md

 * Designed to be easy to learn and develop (great when your not ready for RxUI)
 * Uses a Convention over Configuration

+### Features

+* PageModel to PageModel Navigation
+* Automatic wiring of BindingContext
+* Automatic wiring of Page events (eg appearing)
+* Basic methods (with values) on PageModel (init, reverseinit)
+* PageModel Constructor Injection
+* Basic methods available in Model, like Alert
+* Built in Navigation types for SimpleNavigation, Tabbed and MasterDetail

+*Note* Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages

 ### Quick Start Guide

 TODO: Quick Start Guide